 As her time as a dancer, Stephanie has worked and trained in Australia and UK focusing on the intersection between dance, theatre and installation works.
-Stephanie was part of Supercell 2017 as a dancer performing in “They Gather” choreographed by Bridget Fiske & Joseph Lau, as well as being able to present her work “Unconsciously Done” as part of the INDEX program.
+Stephanie was part of Supercell 2017 as a dancer, performing in “They Gather” choreographed by Bridget Fiske & Joseph Lau, as well as being able to present her work “Unconsciously Done” as part of the INDEX program.
 She has also performed and choreographed for Bleach* Festival, Outcast Performing Arts, Lucid Dance Company and other independent artists.
-Stephanie teaches ballet and contemporary for local Brisbane dance studios.
+Stephanie still teaches ballet and contemporary for local Brisbane dance studios.

 Stephanie joined Ausdance QLD in March 2018.

 The Ausdance QLD management committee members meet up every six weeks.
 They are responsible for the governance of Ausdance Queensland.